abravalheri/optz/README.md

 * `OPTZ_BOOLEAN`
   - when the option is passed, it represents a `TRUE` value.
 Does not accept arguments, but modify the variable pointed by the fifth field of the `optz_t` struct.
 The developer **SHOULD** set the `callback_pointer` field with a reference to a variable of type `int` (or `bool` if available).
 * `OPTZ_NBOOLEAN`
-  - similar to `OPTZ_NBOOLEAN`, but the variable referenced by `callback_pointer` will be changed to `FALSE` when this option is passed.
+  - iNversed BOOLEAN, similar to `OPTZ_NBOOLEAN`, but the variable referenced by `callback_pointer` will be changed to `FALSE` when this option is passed.
 * `OPTZ_STRLIST`
   - argument is interpreted as a list of strings separed by commas.
 The developer **SHOULD** set the `callback_pointer` field with a reference to a array of `char*` and the `aditional_param` with a reference to a `int` variable.
 The array will be filled with pointers to each string passed.
 The `int` variable needs to be initialized with the maximum permitted length of the array and after the parsing will hold the number of positions actually filled.
 * `OPTZ_INTLIST`